On Political Dynasties in the Philippines

 Rare are real public servants getting elected in the Philippines.
 The ones in position, usually, are the rich and powerful – those who could buy votes.
 Politicians buy votes because most (I’m not saying all) Filipino voters sell their votes to the highest bidders.

 Midterm election in the Philippines is on May, 2019.

 Only God knows!

-About HARDPENTeacher-Writer Hardpen is my nom de plume.
-My real name is Massuline Antonio Dupaya Ligaya.
-Many times I was asked the question, "Why do you write?"
-I don't write for rewards nor adulation.
+About M.A.D.
+LIGAYATeacher-Writer M, A, and D are the initials of my two first names (Massuline and Antonio) and my mother's family name (Dupaya).
+Ligaya (a Filipino word which means happiness in English) is my family name.
+MAD is actually one of my nicknames aside from Tony and Ching.
+My full name is Massuline Antonio Dupaya Ligaya.
+Many times I was asked the question "Why do you write?"
+I don't write for material rewards nor adulation.
 When I write poems, stories, and essays, when I do research, seeing them completed gives me immense joy and satisfaction.
 I don't write for cash incentives, "likes," and "praises."
-I would be thankful if I'll have them but the happiness and sense of fulfillment I feel when completing my works are my real rewards.
+I would be thankful should I get those but the happiness and sense of fulfillment I feel when completing my works are my real rewards.
 Is teaching difficult?
 No!
 When I teach, I don't work but I play.
 The classroom is my playground, the students are my playmates, and the subject is our toy.
 Proud to be me!
 Proud to be a FILIPINO!
 TO GOD BE THE GLORY!